jonathandion/awesome-emails/README.md

 - [Tabifier](https://tools.arantius.com/tabifier) - Opposite of HTML Crush - a tool to beautify the indentation in HTML files.
 Works with mixed input sources, including your ESP templating tags.
 - [Email Link Builder](https://email-link-builder.samcarlton.com/) - Make mailto links that open email drafts with prefilled Recipients, Subject, Body and more.
 - [email-verifier](https://github.com/AfterShip/email-verifier) - A tool for email verification without sending any emails.
+- [DevMail](https://devmail.email/) - An email sandbox for software developers.
+Capture emails from your dev, staging, QA, or CI environment.

 ## Services